Aes Dana (band)

-Aes Dana is a French Celtic/black metal band, based in Paris, France.
-The name of the band is Old Irish for "people of the arts".
+Aes Dana is a French Celtic/black metal band, based in Paris.
+The band's name is Old Irish for "people of the arts".

-The band mixes black metal features like growling vocals or heavy guitar sound with traditional Celtic instruments like the Irish flute or bombard.
+The band mixes growling vocals and heavy guitars with traditional Celtic instruments like the Irish flute or bombard.
 These characteristics, coming from the various influences of the band's early members (death metal, black metal, grindcore, and folk music), give the band a unique sound.

-Their lyrics are primarily in French, and often deal with Celtic mythology.
+Their lyrics are primarily in French, and deal with Celtic mythology.

 Biography

 Aes Dana was formed in 1994, with Taliesin (guitar) and Amorgen (Irish flute), soon joined by Vidar (vocals), Storm (drums), and Christophe (bass).
-In 1997 and 1999, Christophe was replaced by Milambre, and Storm by Juan Jolocaust, and Seth join Taliesin as second guitarist.
+In 1997 and 1999, Christophe was replaced with Milambre, and Storm with Juan Jolocaust.
+Seth joined as a second guitarist.

 In 2000, the band released La chasse sauvage, their first full-length album.
-Seth left the band the same year, later to be replaced by Tilion.
-The band soon started to add new traditional instruments such as the bombard to their music, and it was featured in their second album La chasse sauvage, released in 2001, and their third Formors, in 2005.
-Until 2005, the band had an equal number of men and women their line-up.
+Seth left the band that year and Tilion replaced him.
+The band added new traditional instruments such as the bombard, featured in their second album, La chasse sauvage, released in 2001, and their third, Formors, in 2005.
+Until 2005, the lineup had an equal number of men and women.
 According to the band, it was not a deliberate decision, but a product of chance.